 140 East Ridgewood Ave., Ridgewood

-This local fave is famous for its gigantic oven baked pancakes that can be served with everything from cranberries to shrimp.
-While there are 112 types of pancakes on the menu, the waffle selection isn’t too shabby, either.
-Keep it sweet with white chocolate chip waffles topped with strawberries and cherries, autumnal with the sweet potato number served with a side of sour cream, indulgent with the waffle matinee topped with two scoops of ice cream, or straight-up savory with bacon and cheddar cheese in the batter.
+This local fave is famous for its gigantic oven baked pancakes that come with everything from cranberries to shrimp.
+While there are 112 types of pancakes on the menu, the waffle selection isn’t too shabby either with a whopping 50+ options.
+Keep it sweet with white chocolate chip waffles topped with strawberries and cherries; autumnal with the sweet potato number served with a side of sour cream; indulgent with the Waffle Matinee served a la mode, or straight-up savory with bacon and cheddar cheese in the batter.

 The Pop Shop

 This cafe and creamery is inspired by ’50s-style soda fountain shops.
-Pop a coin in the jukebox, take in the retro decor and chow down on something sweet, like the bananas foster waffle with walnuts and caramel, or savory, like the Bank grilled cheese made with cheddar, chicken fingers and honey mustard sandwiched on a Belgian waffle.
+Pop a coin in the jukebox, take in the retro decor and chow down on something sweet, like the bananas foster waffle with walnuts and caramel, or savory, like the Bank grilled cheese (called the Belmont at the Collingswood location) made with cheddar, chicken fingers and honey mustard sandwiched on Belgian waffles.

 494 Broad St., Newark

 Known for vintage arcade games and an epic craft beer menu, this bar has a super versatile menu.
-Among the highlights: The chicken and waffle grilled cheese, packed with a Southern-fried chicken, cheddar, maple bacon butter and Sriracha maple syrup.
+Among the highlights: The chicken and waffle grilled cheese, packed with crispy fried chicken, maple bacon butter and Sriracha maple syrup.

 907 South Orange Ave., East Orange

 This place has way more than just chicken and waffles.
 You can get yours fresh off the griddle with salmon cakes, grilled chicken, eggs or ice cream.
-Pair it with other Southern-inspired treats like grits, fried whiting (that’s a fish!), fried chicken pieces, mashed potatoes, biscuits, peach cobbler and BBQ ribs.
+Pair it with other Southern-inspired treats like grits, fried whiting (that’s a fish!), fried chicken wings, biscuits, peach cobbler or BBQ ribs.

 506 South Orange Ave., Newark

-Doc’s doesn’t only serve up delectable soul food, but also hosts occasional community-inspiring holiday events and weekend buffets.
-While the salmon cakes and grits are a can’t-miss, it’s Waffle Day, meaning the chicken (or fried fish) and waffles are not to be passed up.
+Doc’s doesn’t only serve up delectable soul food, but also hosts occasional community-inspiring events and weekend buffets.
+While the salmon cakes and grits are not to be missed, it’s International Waffle Day, meaning the chicken (or fried fish) and waffles are the go-tos.
 Give the waffle iron a break when you get to dessert and hook the kids up with some stick-to-your-ribs banana pudding.

 Grid Iron Waffle Shop